Lawrence House School

 Our Mission

-At Lawrence House School, we are dedicated to providing an exceptional educational experience for pupils who are in care.
-Our ethos is deeply rooted in a trauma-informed approach, recognising the unique needs and challenges that our students may face.
-We believe in creating a nurturing and supportive environment where every individual is valued, respected, and given the opportunity to thrive.
+At Lawrence House School, we are dedicated to providing an exceptional education for students in care.
+Our ethos is rooted in a trauma-informed approach, recognising the unique experiences and challenges our students may face.
+We are committed to creating a nurturing, supportive environment where every individual is valued, respected, and empowered to thrive.

 Our Vision

-Our vision is to be an outstanding school that supports the development of students who are in care to achieve and succeed in various aspects of life.
-We are committed to empowering our students to reach their full potential, both academically and personally, and to become confident, resilient individuals ready to make a positive impact on the world.
+Our vision is to be an outstanding school that equips students in care with the skills, knowledge, and confidence to achieve success in every aspect of life.
+We aim to empower our learners to reach their full potential—academically, socially, and personally—so they grow into resilient, compassionate individuals ready to make a positive difference in the world.

 Lawrence House front 2